Qiskit/documentation/README.md

 > add it to the "Check for notebooks that require LaTeX" step in
 > `.github/workflows/notebook-test.yml`.

+When you make a pull request with a changed notebook, you can get an version of that notebook that was executed in a uniform environment from CI.
+To do this, click "Show all checks" in the info box at the bottom of the pull request page on GitHub, then choose "Details" for the "Test notebooks" job.
+From the job page, download the artifacts.

 ## Check for broken links

 CI will check for broken links.
 You can also check locally: